cellml/libcellml/docs/tutorials/tutorial2/tutorial2_cpp.rst

     **2.b** Create a validator instance and pass your model to it, as above.

 When you've created a :code:`Validator` object and called it to check a model, a record of any errors is stored inside the validator.
-To figure out what's going on, you need to retrieve the pointers to these :code:`Error` objects.
+To figure out what's going on, you need to retrieve the pointers to these :code:`Issue` objects.

 As in :ref:`Tutorial 1<tutorial1_cpp>`, we can call a :code:`count` function (in the case of a validator, this is the :code:`errorCount()` function to determine whether any errors have been raised.